 “Fundamentally we’re trying to save time, money, and lives with this kind of an integration solution.
 The applications are fully integrated, so there’s no difficulty connecting devices or trying to find a device as it is fully integrated into the car.” – Roger Lanctot

 VNC Automotive solutions, such as Cobalt Cube®, eliminate the need for bulky add-on equipment within law enforcement vehicles, allowing officers to focus on the task at hand.
-Click here to find out more about Cobalt Cube.
+If you have a question about Cobalt Cube, submit the form below to get in touch and find out more.

 20th September 2022